Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Approximating the cone of invariant positive definite kernels

 \section{Approximating the cone of invariant positive definite kernels}

-In this section we show how to approximate the cone of invariant positive definite kernels by a sequence of simpler inner approximating cones, where this sequence converges in the sense that the union of the inner approximating cones is uniformly dense, and where each of the inner approximating cones is isomorphic to a finite product of positive semidefinite matrix cones (their elements are said to be block diagonalized).
+In this section we show how to approximate the cone of invariant positive definite kernels by a sequence $C_1,C_2,\ldots$ of simpler inner approximating cones.
+This sequence converges in the sense that the union of the inner approximating cones is uniformly dense in the cone of invariant positive definite kernels, and each $C_d$ is isomorphic to a finite product of positive semidefinite matrix cones (their elements are said to be block diagonalized).

 In Section~\ref{subsecSymmetry adapted systems and zonal matrices} we first give some background on symmetry adapted systems and zonal matrices and how these can be used to construct inner approximating cones.
-Then we use the results from Appendix~\ref{sec:invariant posdef kernels} to show the existence of an inner approximating sequence as mentioned above for the cone $\smash{\Ccal(X \times X)_{\succeq 0}^\Gamma}$, where $X$ is a compact metric space and $\Gamma$ a compact group with a continuous action on $X$.
-In Section~\ref{sect:harmonci analysis on subset spaces} we show how such a sequence can be constructed explicitly for the case where $X=I_t$.
-In Section~\ref{subsect:explicit harmonic analysis} we then perform the construction explicitly for $V = S^2$, $\Gamma = O(3)$, and $t = 2$, which we later use to compute $E_2^*$.
+Then we use the results from Appendix~\ref{sec:invariant posdef kernels} to show the existence of an inner approximating sequence as described above for the cone $\smash{\Ccal(X \times X)_{\succeq 0}^\Gamma}$, where $X$ is a compact metric space and $\Gamma$ a compact group with a continuous action on $X$.

+In Section~\ref{sect:harmonci analysis on subset spaces} we show how such a sequence can be constructed explicitly for the case where $X=I_t$, assuming we have certain knowledge about the representation theory of $V$.
+In Section~\ref{subsect:explicit harmonic analysis} we then perform the construction explicitly for $X = I_2$, $V = S^2$, and $\Gamma = O(3)$.
+This explicit construction is later used to compute $E_2^*$.